-- Pulse-width modulation (PWM) mode, delivering up to 2 A. - Low-IQ pulse-frequency modulation (PFM) mode, drawing only approximately 10 μ A from V{IN} while maintaining V{OUT} (at no load).
-Under most conditions, Low-IQ PFM mode is typically capable of supporting up to approximately 100 mA, depending on applications. - The third mode of operation is entered when the EN/SLEEP pin is set to 0.
-The device enters an ultralow-current shutdown mode. $V{OUT} = 0$ V and the total current drawn from V{IN} is less than 10 μ A (typ).
+- Pulse width modulation (PWM) mode, delivering up to 2.0 A. (All variants) - Low-IQ pulse frequency modulation (PFM) mode, drawing only approximately 10 μ A from V{IN} while maintaining V{OUT} (at no load).
+Under most conditions, Low-IQ PFM mode is typically capable of supporting up to approximately 100 mA, depending on applications.
+(All variants) - For the A8585-2 and A8585-3 variants, a third mode of operation is entered when the EN/SLEEP pin is set to 0.
+The device enters an ultra-low current, shutdown mode. $V{OUT} = 0$ V and the total current drawn from V{IN} is less than 10 μ A (typ).

 In PFM mode, the device operates with lower switching frequency to achieve higher efficiency at light load.
 When the load is heavy, the device automatically transitions into PWM mode to support a relatively higher current.
+For the A8585 and A8585-1 variants, setting the PWM/PFM pin high disables PFM operation mode even at light load and forces the device to operate in a PWM constant frequency mode.

-The A8591 family is designed to support up to 2 A output.
+The A8585 family is designed to support up to 2.0 A output.
 However, the exact amount of current it will supply, before possible thermal shutdown, depends heavily on duty cycle, ambient temperature, airflow, PCB layout, and PCB construction.
-Figure 3 shows calculated current ratings versus ambient temperature for $V{IN} = 12$ V and $V{OUT} = 3.3$ V, and for $V{IN} = 12$ V and $V{OUT} = 5$ V, each at 300 kHz and 2 MHz.
-This analysis assumes a 4-layer PCB according to the JEDEC standard (45°C/W), no nearby heat sources, and no airflow.
+Figure 3 shows calculated current ratings versus ambient temperature for $V{IN} = 12 \text{ V/V}{OUT} = 3.3 \text{ V}$ and for $V{IN} = 12 \text{ V/V}{OUT} = 5.0 \text{ V}$ at 300 kHz and 550 kHz.
+This analysis assumed a 4-layer PCB according to the JEDEC standard (34°C/W), no nearby heat sources, and no airflow.